jasonm23/.zsh.d/literate/video-functions.md

 ### video-transparent-overlay

-Overlay a video with a transparent image.
-You must also set the overall transparency (a number between 0.0 and 1.0)
+Give an `opacity` setting `(0.0 - 1.00)`, a transparent `image` and a `video`.
+Create a video with the transparent image on top of the video.
+Video and image dimensions should match for best results.

 ```sh !
 # example usage